 Generally, PMI Mile High assigns a vendor to perform work you request in your residence.
 However, if you have contacted us and requested to perform a minor maintenance item and PMI Mile High has agreed to reimburse you:

 - Pay the bill and send the receipt to PMI Mile High.
-We will reimburse the amount due to you. - Do NOT deduct the amount from your rent.
+We will credit your ledger for the amount due to you. - Do NOT deduct the amount from your rent.

 Moving Checklist: